 Our 4 Must Do’s Niagara Falls Canada

-Our weekend trip from Toronto to gay-friendly Ontario and to Niagara Falls Canada was a great idea.
+Our weekend trip from Toronto to gay-friendly Ontario and to Niagara Falls, Canada, was a great idea.
 We seriously enjoyed every minute of it.
-Although it was early spring in Canada and the parks and trees have not been fully green yet, we only can imagine how wonderful it must be when everything is blossoming and the juicy wine grapes are hanging in the green vineyards.
-When you are planning a trip to Niagara Falls in high season (summer) we advise you to book your stay early enough to get the best Niagara Falls Canada deals and rooms with the best view!
+Although it was early spring in Canada and the parks and trees had not been fully green yet, we can only imagine how wonderful it must be when everything is blossoming, and the juicy wine grapes are hanging in the green vineyards.
+When you are planning a trip to Niagara Falls in the high season (summer), we advise you to book your stay early enough to get the best Niagara Falls Canada deals and rooms with the best view!

 Please note: This trip was made possible in partnership with Destination Ontario.
 Anyhow, our opinions are 100% our own, as usual.